rivermont/spidy/docs.md

 This section lists the custom Erorrs and Exceptions in `crawler.py` that may be raised throughout the code.

 ## HeaderError - [Source](https://github.com/rivermont/spidy/blob/master/crawler.py#L50))
-Can be raised when there is a problem deciphering HTTP headers returned from a website.
+Raised when there is a problem deciphering HTTP headers returned from a website.

 # Functions